-If you do not demo your circuit in the lab, submit a video to the appropriate assignment folder showing both the LED and DMM results simultaneously as you adjust the input voltage from 3.3 V to 0.
+If you are not able to demonstrate your circuit in the lab, submit a video to the appropriate assignment folder showing both the LED and DMM results simultaneously as you adjust the input voltage from 3.3 V to 0.
 An example video is available on the course website.
-Ensure both displays are oriented right-side-up.
+Ensure both displays are oriented right-sideup.